inmation/WebStudio-docs/GettingStarted/README.md

 >}
 >```
 >
->To refer to the y-value of the second data point, the notation used is `data.1.y`
+>To refer to the y-value of the second data point, the notation used is `data.1.y`.
+In other words, elements are referenced by their zero-based index in the array.

 Apply the selection, by clicking on the save icon then drag the widget to the center of the canvas.